-The present paper explains part of the testing and validation phases of BLORIN's platform for Fast Frequency Response (FFR) services provision.
-FFR is a balancing service that is available to users that can fully respond to system frequency deviations within 30 s or less, used in power systems with low inertia to improve the control of frequency [6].
-In addition, the adoption of FFR in Photovoltaic (PV) and Wind generation together with a widespread implementation of DR programs can provide full regulation even in an extreme situation [7].
+The present paper explains part of the testing and validation phases of BLORIN's platform.
+The tests were carried out integrating a Power Hardware-in-the-Loop approach with the BLORIN blockchain platform, in order to set up a realistic framework where Fast Frequency Response (FFR) services can be applied, tracked and remunerated .
+FFR is a balancing service that is available to users that can fully respond to system frequency deviations within 30 seconds or less, used in power systems with low inertia to improve the control of frequency [4].
+In addition, the adoption of FFR in Photovoltaic and Wind generation together with a widespread implementation of DR programs can provide full regulation even in an extreme situation [5].
 From the physical point of view, FFR services carried out using Electric Vehicles (EVs) and energy resources connected to the low-voltage grid (residential users) were emulated considering their dynamic behavior.
-The experimental setup includes a Power Hardware-in-the-Loop (PHIL) equipment installed within the microgrid of the LabZERO laboratory at the Politecnico di Bari [8].
-The setup permits to test both monitoring and control procedures, reproducing real-time response of the V2G and DR resources and emulating the dynamic behavior of the power grids under study.
+The experimental setup includes a Power Hardware-in-the-Loop (PHIL) equipment installed within the microgrid of the LabZERO laboratory at the Politecnico di Bari, in Italy [6].
+The setup permits to test both monitoring and control procedures, reproducing real-time response of the V2D and DR resources and emulating the dynamic behavior of the power grids under study.
 The emulated data were then sent to the BLORIN blockchain platform, through the Bari and Palermo laboratory connection, for tracking the FFR service provided by the users and for their remuneration.